lf-edge/eve/docs/APP-CONNECTIVITY.md

 If the packet is allowed, it will match the connected route of the NI bridge and gets forwarded via the bridge and the VIF into the application.
-Note that in case of a switch NI (L2 only), D-NAT and routing operations are not performed and inbound packets are simply forwarded from the port, through the bridge and VIF into the application (still the ACLs do apply).
+Note that in case of a switch NI (L2 only), D-NAT and routing operations are not performed and inbound packets are simply forwarded from the input port, through the bridge and VIF into the application (still the ACLs do apply).
 The diagram below depicts all these inbound packet-flow stages: